sapkotashardul/NBS/README.md

 # NBS
-A No BullSh*t Calendar for No BullSh*t People
+A No BullShit Calendar for No BullShit People